Djnirds1984/Billing-Manager-V3/README.md

 ## Advanced Deployment with Nginx

 For a more robust setup, you can run the panel on the standard web port 80 using Nginx as a reverse proxy.
-This is the recommended method for a production server.

 **[See the full Nginx Deployment Guide here](./DEPLOYMENT_GUIDE.md)**